-Survivor Strong provides educational + healing opportunities for survivors of gender-based violence, their allies + the surrounding community.
-We work with individuals that might hear directly from survivors, in hopes of easing the healing process (which sometimes includes reporting) for survivors.
-We educate prosecutors, judges, + other community members that receive disclosures or respond to gender-based violence on supporting someone through the aftermath of their abuse with a trauma-informed, victim-centered approach.
+Survivor Strong provides educational and healing opportunities for survivors of gender-based violence, their allies, and the surrounding community.
+We work with law enforcement, prosecutors, judges, and other community members that receive disclosures.
+We respond to gender-based violence by supporting survivors through the aftermath of their abuse with a trauma-informed, victim-centered approach.

-It is our firm belief that support + community can be a catalyst for healing.
-In addition to facilitating trainings, we educate students, parents + community members on body safety, healthy relationships, options for survivors + ally-ship.
+It is Survivor Strong’s firm belief that support and community can be a catalyst for healing.
+In addition to trainings, we educate students, parents, and community members on body safety, healthy relationships, options for survivors, and allyship.

-Survivor Strong also provides resources + services for survivors of gender-based violence, because we know the importance of community + support in the healing journey.
+Survivor Strong also provides resources and services for survivors of gender-based violence, because we know the importance of community and support in the healing journey.

 Amanda Thomashow is a survivor + advocate who works to create systems that prevent gender-based violence + support survivors.
 Before founding Survivor Strong, Amanda served as the Campus Sexual Assault Response and Prevention Coordinator for the Michigan Sexual and Domestic Violence Prevention and Treatment Board.
 Amanda is on Michigan State University’s Sexual Assault Nurse Examiner Advisory Board, the Wayne County Safe Healing Center Advisory Board + served as a co-curator for the Finding Our Voice exhibit at the Michigan State University Museum.